kafleprakash96/boot-jsontoblob/README.md

 *** **_POST REQUEST_**

    **Send a POST Request**: Use Postman to send a POST request to `http://localhost:8080/article/save`.

    _This request will get all the json data into database._

-   _Key in json file is stored as column and their value are stored as row. title and author are stored as string(varchar) and content is stored as blob.
+   _**key in json file is stored as column and their value are stored as row. title and author are stored as string(varchar) and content is stored as blob.**_

    **Sample Request Body: Use file article.json from assets folder**